datahub-v2/frontend/docs/automation.md

 > `> Error!
 Cannot read property 'split' of null`

-If you see such error it means there were some error, but we lost it on the way.
+If you see such error it means there were some errors, but we lost it on the way.
 To see the actual error - please, use `--debug` flag: `data push-flow --debug`

 ### Pipeline Errors